Registering Your Vehicle

 - Maintain Massachusetts-mandated insurance coverage of the vehicle

-- Complete the online Non-Resident Driver Statement, print out a copy, and bring it to the University Police card Office
+- Complete the online Non-Resident Driver Statement and Submit it

-- With the above form, you will be permittted to obtain and properly affix a non-resident decal/sticker to the vehicle
+- The form for will be automatically be sent to the Card Office and you will be permittted to obtain and properly affix a non-resident decal/sticker to the vehicle

 In addition, the law also requires all schools (except secondary schools), colleges and universities to: